antonio-ossan/Check-Tor/README.md

 # Check-Tor
-This project is destined to make a script that look for TOR exit nodes in apache logs
+This project is destined to develop a script that looks for TOR exit nodes in apache logs